cburdine/materials-ml-workshop/_sources/supervised_learning/supervised_learning.md

 > If a model $f : \mathcal{X} \rightarrow \mathcal{Y}$ fits the data, then it is valid.

-Is this statement also true?
-At first glance, you might be tempted into thinking it might be, but it is in general not true.
+The converse statement is not generally true.
 In fact, sometimes a model that fits the data better than another model may actually be less valid.
+For example, a model could be matching noise in the data without capturing the underlying pattern.
 To illustrate this point, consider the following regression problem, where we have proposed two different fits:

 ```{code-cell}
 :tags: [hide-input]